-The first 1,000 participants will remain under observation at the study site for at least 30 minutes after each vaccination to monitor for the development of acute reactions.
-If at the time of the Day 3 safety review of the initial 1,000 participants no acute reactions have been observed, the observation period at the study site may be reduced to at least 15 minutes after each vaccination for the remaining participants in the study.
-After each vaccination, for participants in the Safety Subset, solicited local (at injection site) and systemic AEs, unsolicited AEs, SAEs, and concomitant therapies will be documented by study-site personnel following this observation period.
+The first 2,000 participants in each of the 2 age groups will be closely observed at the study site for at least 30 minutes post-vaccination to monitor for the development of acute reactions If at the time of the Day 3 safety review of the initial 2,000 participants no acute reactions have been observed in the age groups, the observation period at the study site may be reduced to at least 15 minutes post-vaccination for the remaining participants in the study.
+For participants in the

+Safety Subset, solicited local (at injection site) and systemic AEs, unsolicited AEs, SAEs, and concomitant therapies will be documented by study-site personnel following this observation period.
 Participants in the Safety Subset will also record solicited signs and symptoms in an e-Diary for 7 days post-vaccination.
 The reporting periods of unsolicited AEs, MAAEs, SAEs, and special reporting situations are detailed in Section 8.3.
 Reporting periods for concomitant therapy are outlined in Section 6.8.

-All participants will be followed-up until 2 years after the 2nd study vaccination to monitor for signs and symptoms of COVID-19 (to determine duration of protection) and to monitor for safety (including enhanced disease).
+All participants will be followed-up until 2 years after study vaccination to monitor for signs and symptoms of COVID-19 (to determine duration of protection) and to monitor for safety (including enhanced disease).
 The approach for the analysis of this long-term follow-up cohort for safety and VE will be provided in detail in the analytic plan.
-Participants in the Immunogenicity Subset will be followed-up for long-term immunogenicity.
+Participants in the Immunogenicity Subset will additionally be followed-up for long-term immunogenicity.
 Participants will also be monitored for complications potentially associated with COVID-19 (such as but not limited to hyperinflammatory syndrome, pneumonia, neurological or vascular complications, severe pneumonia, severe neurological or vascular events, acute respiratory distress syndrome, renal complications, sepsis, septic shock, death), and for MRU (such as rates of ICU admission, ventilator use).

-Until 1 year after the 2nd vaccination, each participant will be asked at least twice a week, through the electronic clinical outcome assessment (eCOA), if they have experienced any new symptoms or health concerns that could be related to infection with SARS-CoV-2.
-As of 1 year after the 2nd vaccination, until the end of the 2-year follow-up period, the frequency of this (suspected) COVID-19 surveillance (symptom check) through the eCOA will decrease to once every 2 weeks.
+Until 1-year post-vaccination, each participant will be asked at least twice a week, through the electronic clinical outcome assessment (eCOA), if they have experienced any new symptoms or health concerns that could be related to infection with SARS-CoV-2.
+As of 1-year post-vaccination, until the end of the 2-year follow-up period, the frequency of this surveillance question through the eCOA will decrease to once every 2 weeks.
+All participants will be monitored for safety (including enhanced disease) for 2 years after vaccination, ie, until the last study visit.
 Every effort will be made to document the status of all participants that are lost to follow-up due to not completing the eCOA and for whom hospitalization has not been recorded.

 Enrolled participants will be counselled on SARS-COV-2 infection prevention each time that they have a contact with site staff, in line with local guidelines.
 At the time of study entry, each participant will need to indicate to the study site, in case they would get infected with SARS-CoV-2, the identity and location of their routine medical care physician and/or facility and the identity and location of where they would obtain emergency care and hospitalization if necessary.
 If this information is not available, a plan for where such care could be obtained should be developed.
 If a participant should have COVID-19 and their symptoms deteriorate, they will be instructed to go to the HCP or hospital that has been identified in advance.